 Oh, you won’t be disappointed.

-I also decided not to add anything to this resin.
+For this project, I decided not to add anything to this resin.
 I wanted to be sure that if this didn’t work, the resin was the only factor.
 I didn’t want the results to be clouded by pigments used, inclusions placed, etc.

-Before pouring the resin into the mold, I sprayed it with a couple of light layers of the Petrolease non silicone mold release.
+Before pouring the resin into the mold, I sprayed it with a couple of light layers of the Ultralease epoxy resin mold release.
 This is my go-to mold release when I anticipate difficult demolding situations.
 I used it when I cast resin into a gelatin mold and I’m convinced it was the magic bullet to help me get out those castings.

 Once I finished the pour and removed the bubbles with a heat gun, I covered it with a dome and let it cure for 24 hours before demolding.

 And here is my finished casting.
 While the resin cured fine, I was unable to demold it from the plastic soap mold.
-In fact, most of the star is adhered to the resin.
+In fact, most of the star adhered to the resin.
 I was not able to get it off.
+I don’t think I will be casting resin in a soap mold again anytime soon.

 What have you cast resin into that you were unable to demold?